sergioltg/udacity-todo-serverless/README.md

 ## Project Components
 - Restful API (Lambda Functions, API Gateway and DynamoDb)
-- WebSocket Connection to notify connected user that a toDo task is due.
+- WebSocket Connection to notify connected users that a toDo task is due.
 This is done through a scheduled lambda that process all toDos that are due in the day and send a websocket message to each user containing its toDos items
 - Client (React)

 ## How to run the application